google/ads-bi-suite/tool/sheet_installer/README.md

         1.  `npm install -g @google/clasp`
         1. `clasp login`

-5. **Develop your customized LEGO:**
+5. **Develop your customized version:**
-    1. Work in the `tool/sheet_installer/src/lego/apps_script` directory.
+    1. Work in the `tool/sheet_installer/src/oec/apps_script` directory.
-    1. Initialize: `npm exec cyborg init --solution=lego --target=customized`
+    1. Initialize: `npm exec cyborg init --solution=oec --target=customized`
-    1. Debug (local): `npm exec cyborg debug --solution=lego --target=customized`
+    1. Debug (local): `npm exec cyborg debug --solution=oec --target=customized`
-    1. Deploy: `npm exec cyborg deploy --solution=lego --target=customized`
+    1. Deploy: `npm exec cyborg deploy --solution=oec --target=customized`
     1. Update the Google Cloud **project number** within the generated spreadsheet's Apps Script.
-    1. Test your customized LEGO directly in the generated spreadsheet.
+    1. Test your customized version directly in the generated spreadsheet.

 (Steps for developers are also included, but follow a similar pattern to the initial setup.)

 ## 3. Installation

-How to install LEGO: (1) switch to sheet `Step 1 - Setting LEGO Configurations` and input required information in the sheet; (2) use menu `Check resources` to run a check.
+How to install OEC: (1) switch to sheet `Step 1 - Setting OEC Configurations` and input required information in the sheet; (2) use menu `Check resources` to run a check.
 If an error happened, fix it and retry `Check resources`; (3) after all checks passed, use menu `Apply changes` to complete the installation.
 (4) Uploads needed setting via multiple sheets and menus.

 ### 3.1.
-Input required information in the Sheet `Step 1 - Setting LEGO Configurations` and apply the changes
+Input required information in the Sheet `Step 1 - Setting OEC Configurations` and apply the changes

 This sheet contains a list of Cloud resources that will be operated during installation.
 You do not need to edit most of them except: